-Alternative and Non-Western Treatments in hEDS
+Alternative and Non-Medication Treatments in hEDS

 Hypermobile Ehlers-Danlos syndrome (hEDS) is a multisystem connective tissue condition characterized by joint hypermobility, tissue fragility, impaired proprioception (awareness of joint position and movement), autonomic nervous system dysregulation, and a high prevalence of chronic pain.
 Pain in hEDS is typically multifactorial and may include musculoskeletal pain (from joint instability, subluxations, and muscle overuse), neuropathic pain (from nerve irritation or central sensitization, meaning amplified pain signaling in the nervous system), visceral pain (from gastrointestinal dysmotility and visceral hypersensitivity), headaches (including cervicogenic headache and migraine), and pain associated with temporomandibular joint dysfunction and dysautonomia.